 - The Glasgow Science Centre sits on the edge of the River Clyde in three shiny titanium-clad buildings which include a freely-rotating tower and an IMAX theater.
 The state-of-the-art museum has something for every age and there are a number of interactive exhibits the keep you fully engaged.

-Where to Eat in Glasgow, Scotland
+Places to Eat in Glasgow, Scotland

 If you’re looking for a rough and ready pub, look elsewhere.
 The Drake Bar and Restaurant is cool and classy while still being casual.
 It’s the kind of place where you can take your sweetheart or your family — or your dog as they’re dog-friendly!
+This pub was definitely a favorite part for me of my Glasgow day trip.

 The menu at The Drake features modern gastro pub cuisine but I recommend stopping in on a Sunday for the traditional and delicious roast.
 I’m still thinking about the roast chicken and Yorkshire pudding.
 My husband and I stopped in during a Rangers and Celtics football (I mean, soccer) match and the staff was helpful, welcoming and it gave a great feel for Glasgow.
 The Drake is a neighborhood spot that’s well worth seeking out.